-a.
+- a.
 Location

-Pull boxes must be installed in easily accessible locations.
-It is not permissible to locate a pull box in the ceiling for conduits larger than 2" in diameter.
-Conduits larger than 2" diameter, entering a box shall be routed down a wall or column and the box shall be installed accordingly.
+- Pull boxes must be installed in easily accessible locations.
+It is not permissible to locate a pull box in a fixed false ceiling unless immediately above a suitably marked access panel.

-All pull boxes shall be placed in a straight section of conduit.
+- All pull boxes shall be placed in a straight section of conduit.
 Align the corresponding conduits at each end.
 All boxes shall be properly and adequately secured.
 They are not to be supported by the conduits entering the box.
 Install boxes for station cabling immediately above the suspended ceiling.

-b.
+- b.
 Access

-Provide boxes with a suitable cover.
+- Provide boxes with a suitable cover.

+- c.
+Grounding

+- If the pull box is comprised of metallic components, it shall be bonded to ground in accordance with the authority having jurisdiction.